wesonis/proj_589/README.md

 # ML589 Project

-This is a Python project for ML589.
+This is a Python project for MAE589/MAE495 Scientific Machine Learning, Fall 2025.
 It uses uv for dependency management and includes libraries like PyTorch, scikit-learn, Jupyter, Numpy, and Pandas.
 The dependencies are simply a grab-bag of common python libraries used in AI/ML applications - it can be changed or modified depending on our needs, but will give us a reasonable starting point.

 *uv is a newer all-in-one python development tool. uv comes bundled with tools like `pip`, automatically manages python versions. helps a ton with interoperability and reproducibility.*